-(Last Updated on : 07/01/2011)
+(Last Updated on : 27/09/2014)

-Kabaddi is recognised as a National sport in India and is played quite extensively all over the country.
+Kabaddi in India is recognised as a traditional and one of the most popular sports.
+Kabaddi is played quite extensively all over the country.
 The game has passed a long way since its inception in India, during the pre-historic period.
 The Indian people love to play the game very much, as it does not need many kinds of equipments to play.
 Another reason is that, the game helps one to be physically fit and also teaches about how to defend and attack at the same time.

-: This form of Kabaddi is played based on points scored by both sides.
+This form of Kabaddi is played based on points scored by both sides.
 Here, the play field has no specific measurements and 9 to 11 players constitute each of the teams.
 In this form of Kabaddi, there is no out and revival system or Lona (a bonus of two points awarded to the team that gets all opponents out).
 However, it is a time bound game.
 According to the rules of this form of Kabaddi, all the players are bound to remain within the court throughout the match.
 By this, the players can give their best, without the fear of having to miss out a great deal of action.

 Gemini / Gaminee

-: In this form of Kabaddi, each of the sides comprises nine players and this form brings with it an inherent fear.
-The fear is of being called "out", as it literally means that the player has to go out of the court and wait there until all his opponents face the same fate or inflict the same consequence on his teammates.
+In this form of Kabaddi, each of the sides comprises nine players and this form brings with it an inherent fear.
+The fear is of being called "out", as it literally means that the player has to go out of the court and wait there until all his opponents face the same fate or inflict the same consequence on his team-mates.
 The team that becomes successful in getting all the opponents out is awarded a point.
 This system is being used in the modern version of Kabaddi also; however, there is a slight variation.
 In the modern version, a team successful in getting all the opponents out is awarded a bonus of two points called the Lona.
 In the Gemini or Gaminee form of Kabaddi, a team is revived once all its members are dismissed, and the game continues till five or seven such points are gained by either of the teams.
 This game is not time bound, and sometimes it can be quite frustrating for a player who is out early, to wait until a Lona is achieved.

-: This is one of the forms of Kabaddi that has a lot of resemblance with the modern version of the game.
+This is one of the forms of Kabaddi that has a lot of resemblance with the modern version of the game.
 In this form, the players who are out are instantly revived and the game lasts for 40 minutes with a 5-minute break in between.
 Each of the team comprises nine players in this form, and a Lona is usually awarded to the team that succeeds in getting all the opponent team members out.
 The team that earns the maximum points, after the limited duration of the game, is declared the winner.
 The Surjeevani form of Kabaddi is played on a bigger field in comparison to the other two forms of the game.
 The rules of this form of Kabaddi regarding out and revival system of a player, have great resemblance with that of Modern Kabaddi.

 In the modern form of Kabaddi, the main objective of a raider is to touch any or all players on the opposing side, and return to his court in one breathe.
 During this course, the person, whom the raider touches, is called out.
 On the other hand, the defending team always tries to hold the raider, and stop him from returning to his own court, until he takes another breath.
 If the raider fails to return to his court in the same breath while chanting 'Kabaddi', he is declared out.
 Each team alternates in sending a player into the opponents' court.